dhanyajothimani/SeREADipity/README.md

 ### Acknowledgments

-Many thanks to Niall, Chris and fellow Fellows at Insight for the continuous feedback starting from project ideation till final product.
+Many thanks to Niall, Chris, Payam and the fellow Fellows at Insight for the continuous feedback starting from project ideation till final product.
 Also, a special thanks is due to Amma, Appa, Arjun, Papa and Mumma! :)